 In my first act of defiance, I attended a local college without his knowledge and was in my junior year before he found out and ended it.

-I should have been a Stanford-trained researcher instead of a charlatan who had not even finished college.
+By the 1980s I was sitting in the Caltech office of one of my distinguished advisers in molecular biology and plant physiology.
+John Bonner had studied under and worked with Theodosius Dobzhansky, Thomas Morgan, Frits Went, and other pioneers, yet here he was, listening to me whine that I should have been a Stanford-trained researcher instead of a charlatan who had not even finished college.
 He looked at me thoughtfully, then replied that he was glad I didn't become a researcher because there were already too many of them.
 He was more concerned about research splintering in so many directions after the discovery of DNA’s structure and function.
 Specialists were not keeping up with investigative reports on even a single topic in a single narrow field of interest.

 Authors in introductory biology were similarly overwhelmed and their books reflected it.
 Jack knew this and had encouraged me to dismantle and rewrite the Starr books around the predictive power of the new discovery.
-To wit, no matter how narrow the research focus at any level of life’s organization, no matter how many details were accumulating, scientific experiments were revealing the mechanisms by which all living things became and remain interconnected
+To wit, no matter how narrow the research focus at any level of life’s organization, no matter how many details were accumulating, scientific experiments were revealing the mechanisms by which all living things became and remain interconnected.
+The experiments have yet to disprove this premise: Life’s immense diversity evolved along continuums from an underlying unity at the molecular level.

 As an adviser, Dr Bonner had been tracking my attempts to counter the compartmentalization of knowledge.
 "Cecie," he said.
 "Don’t ever apologize for who you are.
 You are the last generalist."